Understanding Different Types Of Anxiety

 • Irritability

-Generalized anxiety disorder is highly treatable.
-Treatment options include, but aren’t limited to, cognitive behavioral therapy, supportive psychotherapy, mindfulness-based therapy, medications such as SSRI antidepressants, and more.
+Generalized anxiety disorder is often treatable.
+Treatment options include but aren't limited to, cognitive-behavioral therapy, supportive psychotherapy, mindfulness-based therapy, medications, and other forms of therapy.

-Panic disorder is one of the most severe forms of anxiety and is often characterized by spontaneously occurring, intense feelings of stress, fear, and more.
+Panic disorder is often characterized by a sense of losing control, fear, and panic.
 These feelings can emerge at any time, often without an apparent cause.

-There are different types of anxiety attacks marked by different circumstances.
-When treating panic disorder, therapists consider whether it’s expected or unexpected, caused by a thought or situation, and how many attack symptoms are present.
-They’ll also consider the length of the attack (can be minutes, hours, days, or weeks) and how debilitating it is.
+When treating panic disorder, therapists may consider whether the attacks are expected or unexpected, caused by a thought or situation, and how many attack symptoms are present.
+They may also consider the length of the attack and how it impacts the individual's functioning.

 • Feeling sudden, intense fear